wkaiser21/wkaiser21/README.md

 • Assisted with the creation and management of the PostgreSQL database<br>
 • Oversaw our kanban board to assign and keep track of tasks<br>
   ![Language](https://img.shields.io/badge/language-TypeScript-blue)
-- [CryptoHub](https://github.com/wkaiser21/CryptoHub) - A crypto management simulator website; buy/sell crypto currencies and track growth with numerical and graphical figures.<br>
+- [CryptoHub](https://github.com/wkaiser21/CryptoHub) - A crypto management simulator website; buy/sell crypto currencies and track your growth over time.<br>
   Role: Web Developer<br>
 • Developed system for collecting and storing user information with JavaScript and SQL<br>
 • Designed and implemented UI with HTML, CSS, and JavaScript<br>